JiaGengChang/codeforces/README.md

 This repo is mainly to help sync my solutions across multiple machines.

 ## Horitonztal mode
+Opened by entering `vs` from command line.
 Also showing NERDtree vim plugin.
-Opened via `vs` + return from command line.

 <img src=doc/vim_tiling_2.png width="600">

 ## Vertical mode
 Suitable for viewing side by side with problem statement.
-Opened via `vv` + return from command line.
+Opened by entering `vv` from command line.

 <img src=doc/vim_tiling.png width="600">

 ## Cygwin Setup (for windows users only)